How to Reduce Air Pollution in Honor of Earth Day

 7 Ways to Reduce Your Impact on Air Pollution

 1. Compost your organic waste!
-You can do so many composts, but if you are interested in worm composting, check out this blog on how to get started!
+You can make so many types of compost, but if you are interested in worm composting, check out this blog on how to get started!
 Methane gas output is so high in landfills because the food scraps decompose in an airless environment.
 When the matter breaks down anaerobically, it creates methane gas at a much higher rate.

 3. Grow your food and eat local produce and meat.
 Local farmer’s markets are a great place to discover local produce and local meats – they also allow you to try new and different foods (which is excellent for your health!).
 You could also check out local farm-to-table restaurants close to you – make it a fun way to research new ways to use local products!
 Think about it – carting those oranges from Florida to Washington creates way more truck pollution than eating apples or blueberries grown there!